 The 70 photographs explore human rights within four themes: Freedom of Expression, Reconciliation, Human Rights and the Environment, and Inclusion and Diversity.

-Points of View opens June 23 in the Level 1 Gallery.
+Points of View is showing in the Level 1 Gallery until February 4, 2018.

 Where did the photographs for Points of View come from?

 From all across Canada!

 We issued a Call for Entries in the fall of 2016.
 Photographers uploaded their images through an online portal.
 The submission deadline was December 31, 2016.
 We received nearly 1,000 entries, made up of incredibly diverse images from all across Canada.

 How did you choose the photographs featured in the exhibition?

 A diverse, multi-disciplinary jury selected 70 photographs for the exhibition.
 Jurors have wide-ranging backgrounds, in areas such as human rights, law, museum curation, photography, photojournalism and art.
 The jury also selected the overall winners for each category.

 This award is given to the photographer who received the most votes from online and in-gallery visitors.
 Voting for the People’s Choice award is now closed.
 Visit the Points of View exhibition in our Level 1 Gallery or view all the exhibition photos online.